mcollier/mcollier.github.io/_drafts/2020-01-22-azure-functions-private-site-access.md

 <!--more-->

-If the Azure Function needs to reach in to a virtual network to interact with resources either in the virtual network or connected via service endpoints, then virtual network integration is needed.
+If the Azure Function needs to reach in to a virtual network to interact with resources either in the virtual network or connected via [service endpoints](https://docs.microsoft.com/azure/virtual-network/virtual-network-service-endpoints-overview), then virtual network integration is needed.
 This blog post focuses on the private site access.
 To view a tutorial on virtual network integration, please refer to [https://docs.microsoft.com/azure/azure-functions/functions-create-vnet](https://docs.microsoft.com/azure/azure-functions/functions-create-vnet).

+To learn more about Azure Functions networking options, please refer to [https://docs.microsoft.com/azure/azure-functions/functions-networking-options](https://docs.microsoft.com/azure/azure-functions/functions-networking-options).

 Over the course of this blog post, the following steps will be demonstrated in order to configure private site access for an Azure Function: